 Whole life is perhaps one of the crappiest financial products sold as investments that exist anywhere.
 This is even more true if you have student loans.
 I’ve seen a rash of clients lately who have six figures of student debt, and they have a whole life policy too.
 They’re paying several hundred dollars or more a month into their whole life insurance despite having interest accumulate at 7% or higher (without any tax deduction too).
-We’ll discuss why whole life is such a bad idea if you have student loans, why so many get sold whole life.
+We’ll discuss why whole life is such a bad idea if you have student loans and why so many get sold whole life.
 You should really just get a term life policy from a place like Policygenius.
 That referral link allows you to shop a bunch of places all at once.

 Whole Life is Not Only a Bad Investment, the Premiums Aren’t Tax Deductible